howethomas/vcon-lifecycle/README.md

 3. **Data Redaction**: Data Processors delete the data or redact the Data Subject.

-# Detailed Use Case: vCon Lifecycle
+# Detailed Use Case

-As a illustration, let's look at the lifecycle of a vCon, from creation for deletion.
+As a illustration, let's look at the lifecycle of a vCon, from creation for deletion, in the context of the expression of digital rights.

-### vCon Create, Consent and Share
+## vCon Create, Consent and Share

 <img src="./media/vcon-lifecycle.svg" alt="vCon Lifecycle" style="height: 300px;"/>